Safe-DEED/PSA/README.md

 ### Compatibility

-The library supports both CommonJS and ES Modules.
+The library supports both CommonJS and ES Modules and runs in Node environments as well as in browsers.

 ### Installation instructions